What is eustachian tube dysfunction?

 - Prescribed medication

 Usually, ETD resolves without treatment.
 However, speak to your doctor if two weeks pass and your symptoms are severe and have persisted.
+Home remedies for ETD include the following:

 - Chewing gum